History of the Perthshire Patons

 James was a mason who came from Dunbarney and migrated his way north out of the parish through the Boat of Dunbarney to Craigend in Perth.
 The move to Craigend was likely to be because of the quarry established there.

-Although a marriage record has not been found, it is believed that James' wife was called Janet MacGregor, as noted in the death certificate for his son Joseph in 1862 (a record within which James is mistakenly recorded as a mason called John - however, as there was only one Joseph born in 1783, or within that decade at all in Dunbarney, it is obviously him).
+A marriage record for the couple has not been found, but it is believed that James' wife was called Janet MacGregor, as noted in the death certificate for his son Joseph in 1862 (a record within which James is mistakenly recorded as a mason called John - however, as there was only one Joseph born in 1783, or within that decade at all in Dunbarney, it is obviously him).
+There is a marriage record for a James Paton and an Ann Gregor within the Perthshire parish of Auchtergaven from 9 APR 1761, which notes this James as being from Little Dunkeld, providing a question as to whether this is in fact the correct record (OPR B 330/00 10 35 Auchtergaven):

 Children of James PATON and Janet MacGREGOR: